yinj66/yinj66.github.io/_pages/about.md

   - /about.html
 ---

 My name is Junze Yin.
-I am a first-year Ph.D. student at Rice University, fortunate to be advised by Professor [Maryam Aliakbarpour](https://maryamaliakbarpour.com/).
+I am a second-year Ph.D. student at Rice University, fortunate to be advised by Professor [Maryam Aliakbarpour](https://maryamaliakbarpour.com/).
 I earned my M.A. and B.A. in Mathematics from Boston University, where I had the privilege of being advised by Professor Mark Kon.
 My research interests lie at the intersection of theoretical computer science and machine learning.
-Specifically, I am interested in numerical linear algebra, theoretical machine learning, large language models, and fractal geometry.
+Specifically, I am interested in numerical linear algebra, theoretical machine learning, large language models, and robust statistics.

 ## [CV](../files/Junze_Yin_2024_PhD_CV_PS.pdf)